JD(U) sacks state spokesperson amid speculations of him joining BJP | Politics

 - India

-JD(U) spokesperson and MLC Ranbir Nandan was on Wednesday expelled from the party, amid speculations that he was planning a return to the BJP, which he had quit a decade ago.
+JD(U) spokesperson Ranbir Nandan was on Wednesday expelled from the party, amid speculations that he was planning a return to the BJP, which he had quit a decade ago.

 Nandan shared a screenshot on social media of a letter addressed to Chief Minister Nitish Kumar and JD(U) national president Rajiv Ranjan Singh 'Lalan' informing them that he was ''resigning from the party's primary membership''.

-While he cited no reason for the step, the letter issued by JD(U)'s state president Umesh Singh Kushwaha charged the former with ''issuing press releases and statements that ran contrary to the ideological stance of the party''.
+While the former MLC cited no reason for the step, the letter issued by JD(U)'s state president Umesh Singh Kushwaha charged the former with ''issuing press releases and statements that ran contrary to the ideological stance of the party''.

 Kushwaha's statement said Nandan was being divested of all party posts and primary membership and ''expelled for a period of six years''.